great white shark alert! cape beach sharks are on the prowl all summer long. Is it safe to swim on cape cod?

 from below the profile of a paddling surfer resembles a seal, at least in theory. body borders wearing fins look even more delicious, complete with the thumping of surf fins to heighten awareness. body boarders might as well dangle a sunday roast off a chain on their ankle.

-consider surfing near the lifeguard-protected beach area where spotters are on the lookout for sharks. a solitary hike down marconi beach in the peaceful early evening might provide some great waves to ride, but getting pulled from a barrel by a two ton great white can ruin a good mood fast.
+consider surfing inside the lifeguard-protected beach area where spotters are on the lookout for sharks. a solitary hike down marconi beach in the peaceful early evening might provide some great waves to ride, but getting pulled from a barrel by a two ton great white can ruin a gnarly wave fast, bro.

 5. Don’t buy into the great white shark hysteria created by the news media.